janm31415/jAmpler/README.md

 - Use the `(Un)Assign` mode to customize your keyboard layout and live performance setup.

 ---

+## How pitch works in jAmpler

+On the piano keyboard, some keys are assigned to specific samples.

+- When you press an assigned key, its sample plays at its original pitch given that `Original` is on.
+- When you press an assigned key, but the corresponding sample's `Original` parameter is off, jAmpler will compute the sample's pitch and pitch-shift the sample to make it match the pitch of the key that was pressed.
+An advanced pitch-shift algorithm is used to preserve the overall sound character, keeping all harmonic and formant details intact.
+- If you press a key that is not assigned to a sample, jAmpler finds the nearest assigned key and plays that sample.
+- The sample is then pitch‑shifted so that it matches the pitch of the key you actually pressed.
+In this case the pitch-shift algorithm is very simple and computationally cheap: the playback speed of the sample is altered.
+Playing faster raises the pitch, playing slower lowers it.

+---
 ## Demos

 [Use your own voice to create an instrument](https://www.youtube.com/watch?v=TxWaNkbSjmQ)